v6d-io/v6d/docs/notes/key-concepts/streams.rst

 Streams in Vineyard
 ===================

-Stream is an abstraction upon the immutable data sharing storage that allows convenient pipelining between computing engines.
-Like `pipe <https://man7.org/linux/man-pages/man2/pipe.2.html>`_, stream in vineyard enable efficiently inter-engine communication without introducing the overhead of data serialization/deserialization and copying.
+Streams in Vineyard serve as an abstraction over the immutable data sharing storage, facilitating seamless pipelining between computing engines.
+Similar to `pipe <https://man7.org/linux/man-pages/man2/pipe.2.html>`_, Vineyard's streams enable efficient inter-engine communication while minimizing the overhead associated with data serialization/deserialization and copying.

-A common use case of stream in vineyard is one process continues to producing data chunks (e.g., an IO reader) and another process can do some scan computing over the data (e.g., filtering and aggregation operators).
-A stream is consist of a sequence of immutable data chunks that produced by the former engine and consumed by the later engine.
+A typical use case for streams in Vineyard involves one process continuously producing data chunks (e.g., an IO reader) while another process performs scan computations on the data (e.g., filtering and aggregation operations).
+A stream consists of a sequence of immutable data chunks, produced by the former engine and consumed by the latter engine.

-This section will cover the usage of streams in vineyard.
+This section will explore the utilization of streams in Vineyard.

 Using streams
 -------------